Cabana, Peru: History

 Cabana was founded in 1711 with the name of "Caguana" which means "To repair" or "to contemplate" in the Cully Language (former language of this region) according to an old legend.

 When the Spanish conquerors arrived to Caguana, the name was mispronounced and started to say "Cabana" instead of Caguana.

 Cabana was officially created by the Provisional Regulations on February 12, 1821, and then comprised to the vast province of Conchucos.

-Cabana was elevated to the level of district on December 2, 1856, under the Presidency of Don Don Ramón Castilla.
+Cabana was elevated to the level of district on December 2, 1856, under the Presidency of Don Ramón Castilla.

 Then in 1861, the province of Conchucos was divided into two provinces: Pallasca and Pomabamba, the first with its capital Corongo and the second with its capital Pomabamba.

 On October 30, 1901, Cabana was elevated by law in the Capital of the province of Pallasca, this Act also gave him the title of "Villa" and on November 18, 1914, obtained the rank of City under Law No. 2631, a proposal of Priest Teodoro Gonzales Melendez and identified by Congressman Don Fausto Valdeavellano.

 On January 26, 1943, by Act No. 9821 the Pallasca province was divided into two provinces: Pallasca with its capital Cabana and Corongo with its capital Corongo city.
 This law rules until today's days.

 Cabana is one of the 11 districts that conforms the province of Pallasca in the Ancash Region.
 It limits the north with the districts of Bolognesi and the Huandoval, the east and the south with the province of Corongo and the west with the district of Tauca.